MLCask: Efficient Management of Component Evolution in Collaborative Data Analytics Pipelines: Introduction

 \end{itemize}

 The remainder of the paper is structured as follows.
 Section~\ref{sec: challenge} introduces the background and motivation of introducing version control semantics to machine learning pipelines.
 Section~\ref{sec: system design} presents the system architecture of \system{}.
 Section~\ref{sec: version control semantics} presents the version control scheme of \system{} and Section~\ref{sec: supporting non-linear version history} introduces the support of non-linear version history in \system{}.
 The optimization of merge operations is presented in Section~\ref{sec: optimizing version operations}.
-Experimental results and discussions on the prioritized pipeline search are presented in Section~\ref{sec: evaluation}.
-We review related work in Section~\ref{sec: related work} and conclude the paper in Section~\ref{sec: conclusions}.
+Experimental results and discussions on the prioritized pipeline search are presented in Section~\ref{sec: evaluation}. \icde{We share our experience on the system deployment in Section~\ref{sec: discussion}.} Related work is reviewed in Section~\ref{sec: related work} and we conclude the paper in Section~\ref{sec: conclusions}.